boltabandoned/bolt-google-maps/readme.md

         afterDirections: function(element){}
     }

-Almost every value and object used is a value in the element object which can be fetched by querying the dom for your map.
-You can change these as you want before rendering.
+Almost every value and object used is a property of the element object which is supplied by these methods or can be fetched by querying the dom for your map.
+You can change these as you want before rendering or in the methods.

 If you change them after rendering you will need to call `element.recreateMap()` to recreate the map with the new values.
 The element also has `element.destroyMap()` and `element.createMap()`